andrewjeminchoi/testing_arithmetic_circuits/README.md

 #### Description
 An implementation of a feed-forward arithmetic circuit to find marginal probabilities using Cache-propagation.

-The default is cache-propagation, but the code currently supports bit-encoded (as described in Darwiche 2003, JACM) and cache propagation.
+The default is cache-propagation, but the code also supports bit-encoded (as described in Darwiche 2003, JACM).
 The bit-encoding propagation always assumes that the AC file is alternating between addition and multiplication nodes.

 #### Running the program for movie.ac on Linux